arijitsinha80/hid-sp18-405/swagger/cloudmesh/nlp/README.md

 file before I modified and created my own make file for this assignment

 ## Notes For Instructors
 This is the directory for reproducable Reset Service with Swagger.
-The Initial Swagger assignment is moved to directory Swagger_old

 * The reproducibility can be achieved by using the Make file:
     - make clean -- removes the code generated